 In these definitions, X{σ} stands for a variable of type σ .
-(21.a) describes the basic case of functional application. (b) and (c) say that the focus is stored when a focus-background structure is combined with an argument, or a function that does not take focus-background structures.
+(21a) describes the basic case of functional application. (b) and (c) say that the focus is stored when a focus-background structure is combined with an argument, or a function that does not take focus-background structures.
 The variable X makes sure that the original focus can be recovered after the application. (d) is the rule for complex focus; it concatenates two foci and their corresponding variables to a list, which is stored.
 Note that I do not assume, in general, that the first argument of the background is of the same type as the focus; but in all real applications, these types will stand in the relation of BEING DERIVED FROM.
-For example, a focus-background structure of type $\langle (\sigma)\tau, \sigma \rangle$, should be said to be derived from τ (the type of the representation when the background is applied to the focus).
+For example, a focus-background structure of type $\langle (\sigma)\tau, \sigma \rangle$ should be said to be derived from τ (the type of the representation when the background is applied to the focus).
 Similarly, a complex focus-background structure of type $\langle (\mu) < (\sigma)\tau, \sigma \rangle$, $\mu' >$ is said to be derived from type $\langle (\sigma)\tau, \sigma \rangle$, and ultimately derived from type τ .
 This suggests the following definition:

-(22) Definition of "be derived from":

-- a.
-Every type t is derived from t. - b.
-Every type $\langle (\sigma)\tau, \mu \rangle$ is derived from τ . - c.
-If τ is derived from τ' , and τ' is derived from τ'' , then τ is derived from τ'' .
+- (22) a) Definition of "be derived from": - Every type τ is derived from τ ; every type $\langle (\sigma)\tau, \mu \rangle$ is derived from τ ; and if τ is derived from τ ', and τ ' is derived from τ '', then τ is derived from τ ''. - b) Definition of "be ultimately derived from": A type τ is ultimately derived from σ iff τ is derived from σ and σ is a non-structured type.

 I give some examples to show how this framework can be used to formulate grammatical rules that cover focus-sensitive constructions.
 Let us assume the following rules; their syntactic part is deliberately kept simple.
 If A is a syntactic tree, then [A] is the semantic representation of A in our semantic representation language.
-I take intransitive verbs to be of the category VP, transitive verbs to be of the category V, and ditransitive verbs to be of the category V. Let x, y, z, x' etc. be variables of type e; P, P' etc. variables of type (e)(; R, R' etc. variables of type (e)(e)(t; S, S' etc. variables of type (e)(e)(t; and T, T' etc. variables of type ((e)t), which will be abbreviated by q.
+I take intransitive verbs to be of the category VP, transitive verbs to be of the category V', and ditransitive verbs to be of the category V. Let x, y, z, x' etc. be variables of type e; P, P' etc. variables of type (e)(t; R, R' etc. variables of type (e)(e)t; S, S' etc. variables of type (e)(e)(t; and T, T' etc. variables of type ((e)t), which will be abbreviated by q.
 The variable O is used for focus-sensitive operators, which might be of different types; I use fo as an abbreviation of these types fo.